Real-World Airline Crew Pairing Optimization: Customized Genetic Algorithm versus Column Generation Method: Genetic Algorithm

 \subsection{Mutation}

-After crossover, the mutation operator is applied to the resulting child chromosomes.
-The mutation operator is used to prevent the premature convergence i.e. to avoid getting stuck at local optima, by altering certain genes of the child chromosomes using some probability.
-In the presented work, two mutation operators are studied and compared, one is a bit-flip mutation operator, referred as \textit{Mutation1}, and the other is the mutation operator proposed in \cite{10}, referred as \textit{Mutation2}, which is dependent on the density of the fittest solution in the population.
-In Mutation1, if an $i^{th}$ gene is selected for mutation, then the $b_{1i}$ is flipped from 0 to 1 or vice-versa.
-Whereas in Mutation2, if an $i^{th}$ gene is selected for mutation, then the $b_{1i}$ is mutated from 0 to 1 with a probability equivalent to the percentage of 1s in the fittest individual and vice-versa.
+In mutation, certain genes of the child chromosomes (from crossover) are altered to prevent premature convergence.
+Here, two widely-adopted mutation strategies are studied and compared.
+The first is a bit-flip mutation, referred to as \textit{Mutation1}, and the other is the mutation proposed in~\cite{10}, referred as \textit{Mutation2}, which utilizes density of the fittest solution in the population.
+In \textit{Mutation1}, if an $i^{th}$ gene gets selected for mutation, then $b_{2i}$ bit is flipped from 0 to 1 or vice-versa.
+Whereas in \textit{Mutation2}, if an $i^{th}$ gene is selected for mutation, then $b_{2i}$ is mutated from 0 to 1 or vice-versa, based on a probability equivalent to the percentage of 1s in the fittest individual.